mxcube/mxcubeqt/docs/source/index.rst

 .. rubric:: MxCuBE

-mxCuBE stands for macromolecular xtallography customized beamline environment;
+MxCuBE stands for macromolecular xtallography customized beamline environment;
 the project started in 2005 at `ESRF <http://www.esrf.eu>`_, since then it has been adopted by other institutes in Europe.
 In 2010, a collaboration agreement has been signed for the development of mxCuBE with the following